tcr/hoodlum/README.md

    model.
 The abstraction mismatch makes bad output.
 1. Don't support all features of Verilog-2001 or VHDL, just a functional subset.

+## Language

+Entity definitions are in `entity` blocks.
+Logic definitions are in `impl` blocks.

+Variables can be one of the following types:

+* Registers of a certain bit width.
+These can have arithemtic operators: `|`
+* Uints or Ints.

+Casting???

 ## License

 MIT or Apache-2.0.